InternetumM/AsyncNet/README.md

 ### Implementing custom protocol
 This library does not come with any particular protocol, but it lets you define one.

-You can read more about why it is necessary to implement a protocol and apply framing techniques when using TCP [here](https://blog.stephencleary.com/2009/04/message-framing.html).
+You can read more about why it is often necessary to implement a protocol and apply framing techniques when using TCP [here](https://blog.stephencleary.com/2009/04/message-framing.html).

 Protocol defined below is just an example.
 You can come up with any protocol you want implementing `IProtocolFrameDefragmenter` or just defragmentation strategies: